dustinpfister/blog_posts/_posts/threejs-examples-cube-stack-grid.md

 ## This cube stack module and what to know first

 This is a post on some source code that I am using to create a grid where each grid is another nested grid where each tile location is a stack of one or more cubes.
 The nest result with this is then just a kind of cool looking visual effect that can be used in all kinds of different ways depending on additional code that I add that makes use of it.
+This is not in any way a kind of [getting started with threejs](/2018/04/04/threejs-getting-started/) and [javaScript](/2018/11/27/js-getting-started/) type post, I assume that you have a fair amounf of experience working with this library and language.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/5rQZM4X5fYA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>